‘Meno-Pot’ Belly and Morning Proteins: When, Not Just What, You Eat Matters

 We know because we’ve lived it too: trying everything over the years to get those stubborn pounds to drop, but they just seem to nuzzle in deeper and hang on tighter — especially in our midsection.
 Indeed, Robert Lustig, MD, bestselling author of Fat Chance (Buy from Amazon, $14.95), claims that research shows women see a 400 percent increase in thick belly fat between their 20s and 60s.
 And this visceral fat is the most dangerous type of fat the body carries.
 “Just four pounds of visceral fat is enough to make a person weight-loss resistant,” he adds.

 According to Paul Arciero, PhD, author of The PRISE Life (Buy from Amazon, $19.99), fueling middle-age weight gain is a phenomenon called “anabolic resistance.”
 This phrase describes how our body has a harder time turning protein into muscle as we age.
 In fact, Up to 8 percent of our muscle mass and strength dwindle with each decade after age 30.
 And as we surrender muscle, we lose the ability to burn calories.
-“The factory workers inside our cells responsible for protein synthesis and increasing metabolism doze off,” says Dr. Arciero.
+Says Arciero: “The factory workers inside our cells responsible for protein synthesis and increasing metabolism doze off.”

-Arciero explains that our muscles break down as we sleep, so skipping breakfast or eating a low-protein meal sets up the body for continued muscle depletion.
-But eating protein first thing halts the damage and flips the switch from storing belly fat to burning it, thanks to protein’s “thermic effect,” the rate at which it makes the body burn calories, which is up to 10 times higher than any other nutrient.
+Turns out, morning is the prime time to tap into protein’s slimming power.
+Dr. Arciero explains that our muscles break down during sleep, so skipping breakfast or eating a low-protein meal sets the body up for a day of continued muscle depletion.
+But eating protein upon waking halts the damage and flips the switch from storing belly fat to burning it.
+The change is thanks to protein’s high “thermic effect,” or the rate it makes the body burn calories—which is up to 10 times higher than any other nutrient.

-The National Weight Control Registry, a database of 10,000 folks who have lost weight and kept it off, proves protein’s potency.
-Ted Naiman, MD, found that registry members shared one thing: “It [wasn’t] not low-carb, low-fat or exercise.
-It [was] getting more protein earlier in the day,” he says.
+The National Weight Control Registry, a database of 10,000 people who have successfully kept off their weight for at least one year, proves protein’s potency.
+World-renowned protein expert Ted Naiman, MD, found that the Registry members shared one thing in common: “It’s not low-carb or low-fat or exercise.
+It’s getting more protein, especially earlier in the day,” he says.
+That early dose snuffs out cravings and boosts satiety.
+(Click through to see how eating a protein-rich breakfast rather than sugary cereal is a food swap that prevents diabetes.)

 Middle-age weight gain is fueled by loss of muscle.
 But women can outsmart that biological change by eating plenty of protein, which may help reverse muscle depletion and speed metabolism.
 The result: Your body shifts from storing fat to burning it.